rubys/bootstrap/bylaws.md

 ### Section 13.3 - No Obligation to Endorse

-No Member shall, by reason of its Membership or participation in the JS Foundation or otherwise, be obligated to license from the JS Foundation, use or endorse any intellectual property developed or endorsed by the JS Foundation, or to conform any of its products to any code base, specification or platform developed or adopted by an Project, nor shall any such Member be precluded from independently licensing, using or endorsing similar intellectual property, platform, software, specifications or documentation developed by it or by others.
+No Member shall, by reason of its Membership or participation in the $FOUNDATION or otherwise, be obligated to license from the $FOUNDATION, use or endorse any intellectual property developed or endorsed by the $FOUNDATION, or to conform any of its products to any code base, specification or platform developed or adopted by an Project, nor shall any such Member be precluded from independently licensing, using or endorsing similar intellectual property, platform, software, specifications or documentation developed by it or by others.
 No provision of these By-Laws or the membership agreement shall be